MartinRovang/nnUNet_MedSeg/documentation/training.md

 - `TIME`: Desired duration of all the process in MINUTE. (**default value**: 60)

 **Note 1**: Default values are in place for all parameters and will be employed if a user omits specific arguments.
 Training caps at 10,000 epochs.
 However, to ensure efficiency, a time parameter is introduced.
-If time elapses during an ongoing epoch, the epoch will finalize before terminating the training process.
+If time elapses during an ongoing epoch, the epoch will finalize before ending the training process.

 ## FOLDS

-Users can dictate how their dataset is split, determining which images are used for training versus validation.
+Users can dictate how their dataset is split, determining which images are used for training or validation.

 - If you've structured your dataset as outlined in [dataset_format](dataset_format.md):
   - Images labeled as "train" will be allocated to the training set.
   - Images labeled as "validation" will be reserved for validation.
   - This gives you full autonomy over your dataset's division.
+  - A JSON file will be created where the user can see the split of the data

-- **Note**: If no images are designated for validation, the script will use all available data for both training and validation purposes.
+- **Note 2**: If no images are designated for validation, the script will use all available data for both training and validation purposes (FOLD = all).